 Technical Specifications: https://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1141662756099

-Data Collection: Electronic health record, paper medical records, all emergency department patients, all-payer.
+Data Collection: Electronic medical record, paper medical records, all emergency department patients, all-payer.

 Read more: http://www.qualitymeasures.ahrq.gov/browse/by-organization-indiv.aspx?orgid=22&objid=26099